cherenkov-plenoscope/merlict_c89/README.md

 ```

 # Build
-Merlict uses the only buildsystem which does not try to murder you.
-This is, no buildsystem.
+Merlict uses the only buildsystem which does not try to murder you: No buildsystem.

 Just
 ```c
 #include "merlict_c89/merlict_c89.h"
 #include "merlict_c89/merlict_c89.c"